tbela99/gzip/docs/javascript.md

 ### Merge Javascript

-Enable or disable merging javascript files together
+Enable or disable merging javascript files into a single file, to reduce the number of HTTP requests.